 Of course, tests that detect substances in the body are becoming more advanced each day.
 One day there more than likely will be a test for kratom and it will then in all likelihood be added to the drug screens performed by the military.

-As you can see, the question of the Army test for kratom isn’t as clear as it may seem like it should be.
-While it isn’t currently tested for that doesn’t mean that it will not change in the very near future.
+As you can see, the question of the Army test for kratom isn’t as clear as it may seem it should be.
+While it isn’t currently tested that doesn’t mean that it will not change in the very near future.
 The simple lack of understanding of kratom is what fuels the fact that it’s been left off of standardized drug tests, but as it grows in popularity, that may change.
 Add in the fact that it’s a substance the military prohibits and it seems like it should be included in their drug testing procedures.

 If you are in the Army or in any other job where you will be drug tested, it’s probably a good idea not to use substances that you may be worried will show up on a drug screening, even as a false positive.
 If you are an active member of the Army, it behooves you to be in compliance with their no-kratom policy in the interest of your future.